Arkancide (pronounced ahr-kuhn-side)

 A neologism coined to describe the remarkably high death-toll (by causes such as "suicide", "misadventure" and "accident") among those associated with Bill (b 1946; US President 1993-2001) and Hillary Clinton (b 1947).

-2005-2006: A compound word Arkan(sas) + -cide.
+2005-2006: A compound word, the portmanteau being Arkan(sas) + -cide.
 The name of Arkansas, the US state, was applied first to the Arkansas River and derives from the Modern French Arcansas, the plural form of the transliteration of akansa, an Algonquian term for the Quapaw people (a Dhegiha Siouan-speaking people who settled in the area in the thirteenth century); Akansa is thought also the likely root of Kansas, another US state.
 Aspects of the word Arkansas have long been debated.
 Pronunciation had varied from the start and it wasn’t until 1881 the state legislature defined the official pronunciation being with the final "s" silent, following the French practice and in 2007, the politicians passed a resolution declaring the possessive form to be Arkansas's.
 The suffix –cide is a word-forming element meaning "killer", from the French -cide, from the Latin -cida (cutter, killer, slayer), from -cidere, a combining form of caedere (to strike down, chop, beat, hew, fell, slay), from the Proto-Italic kaid-o-, from the root kae-id- (to strike).
 The element also can represent "killing," from the French -cide, from the Latin -cidium (a cutting, a killing).
-Arkancide is a noun.
+Arkancide is a noun; the noun plural is Arkancide and the use of an initial capital seems universal.

 Randall Made Knives of Orlando, Florida: The Arkansas toothpick

-The idea of a biopic documenting the allegedly murderous trail of death in the wake of Bill & Hillary was so obviously and attractively filmic that it must be only the fear of litigation that has prevented a project coming to fruition.
-The satirical site Weekly World News did suggest Bill & Hill might be in the works, the casting for crooked Hillary an obvious choice but left unexplored was who to play her husband.
+The idea of a biopic documenting the allegedly murderous trail of death in the wake of Bill & crooked Hillary was so obviously and attractively filmic it must be only the fear of litigation that has prevented a project being brought to fruition.
+The satirical site Weekly World News did suggest Hill & Bill might be in the works, the casting for crooked crooked Hillary an obvious choice but left unexplored was who to play her husband.
 To depict Bill Clinton would demand a wider range than most actors possess so it would be tempting to look outside the profession and cast former film producer Harvey Weinstein (b 1952) but his commitments make that now impossible, though presumably he could play Jeffrey Epstein, on-location as it were.
 Still, so irresistible is the lure of a tale like this that screenplays presumably lie in drawers, awaiting the circumstances (God forbid) which will permit the pitch.

 The Bill & Hillary Clinton National Airport